apache/tomee/examples/jsf-cdi-and-ejb/README.md

-Title: JSF
+Title: JSF-CDI-EJB

-A simple web-app showing how to use dependency injection in JSF managed beans using TomEE.

-It contains a Local Stateless session bean (CalculatorImpl) which adds two numbers and returns the result.

-The application also contains a CDI managed bean (CalculatorBean), which uses the EJB to add two numbers and display the results to the user.
-The EJB is injected in the managed bean using @EJB annotation.
+The simple application contains a CDI managed bean `CalculatorBean`, which uses the `Calculator` EJB to add two numbers and display the results to the user.
+The EJB is injected in the managed bean using @Inject annotation.

 You could run this in the latest Apache TomEE [snapshot](https://repository.apache.org/content/repositories/snapshots/org/apache/openejb/apache-tomee/)